 - Often gambling until all of your money is gone

-- Needing to gamble with larger amounts of money or for longer periods of time in order to get the same feeling of excitement
+- Needing to gamble with more significant amounts of money or for more extended periods to get the same feeling of excitement

 - Experiencing extreme highs from gambling wins and extreme lows from gambling losses

 - Gambling to escape personal problems or to relieve feelings of anxiety, depression, anger, or other negative emotions

 - Getting irritated more easily or having less patience when dealing with everyday activities